niolabs/docs/docs/running-nio/locally.md

 If you see those logs, the nio Platform is up and running.
 Congratulations!

 >By default, new projects use port 8181.
 If port 8181 isn’t available, you'll see an error.
-Change the NIOPORT value in your project's nio.env file to fix this error.
+Change the NIOPORT value in your project's `nio.env` file to fix this error.

 >**MacOS Users**: While your system comes pre-installed with Python, it is an older version.
 When installing newer versions, Python may require that you install and trust a set of Root Certificates for its SSL package.
-That file is located at /Applications/Python 3.x/Install Certificates.command.
+That file is located at `/Applications/Python 3.x/Install Certificates.command`.
 Just double-click that file to complete the process.
-Check /Applications/Python 3.x/ReadMe.rtf for more details.
+Check `/Applications/Python 3.x/ReadMe.rtf` for more details.

 >The error string you'll see will look something like this: